Film Set Decorator

 How much you would spend on purchasing things for set dressing for sixty minute television drama roughly?

-Asked by Lionelle about 10 years ago
+Asked by Lionelle over 10 years ago

 It depends on the budget of the project.
 I have a friend who was a buyer for a 30 min network comedy show and she was given a credit card with a $20,000 limit.
 They didn't care what she spent as long as the pieces she found were right for the characters.
 I've heard of 60 min television dramas that are much stingier than this and will cut corners wherever they can.